ullaskunder3/Solution-to-graphics.h/README.md

 > There are much better option

 Allegro or SDL libraries may be for you.
 You could also try SFML.
-It has quite a following and you'll have a large community behind you should you have any trouble.
+It has quite a following.
+You'll have a large community behind you if you needed any help.

 --------------------------------------------------